bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 You cannot.

-## Why can I not mount a network volume from elsewhere on the cluster?

-For performance and stability reasons.
-Network volumes are notorious for degrading performance, depending on the used protocol, even stability.

-## How can I then access the files from my workstation/server?
+## How can I make workstation/server files available to the HPC?

 You can transfer files to the cluster through Rsync over SSH or through SFTP to the `hpc-transfer-1` or `hpc-transfer-2` node.